rehive/docs/source/includes/_transactions.md

 }
 ```

-Get a list of user's transactions.
+Get a a user's transaction list.

 ### Pagination